-- The prospective clinic owners send a query to a Trusted Party, asking to find individuals who are between 20-30 30 years old with STDs. - The Trusted Party contacts healthcare-related data stores to find individuals who are between 20-30 years old with STDs. - The healthcare-related data stores (which store diagnoses by DDIDs rather than by identifiable keys) find matching records. - 4.
+- 1. The prospective clinic owners send a query to a Trusted Party, asking to find individuals who are between 20-30 years old with STDs. - 2.
+The Trusted Party contacts healthcare-related data stores to find individuals who are between 20-30 years old with STDs. - 3.
+The healthcare-related data stores (which store diagnoses by DDIDs rather than by identifiable keys) find 30 matching records. - 4.
 Matching DDIDs are then transmitted back to the Trusted Party. - 5.
-The Trusted Party then resolves these DDIDs to unveil 40 identified individuals. - The Trusted Party filters that list by those whose privacy/anonymity policies allow this particular kind of query. - The CoT then uses a database of their addresses to 45 aggregate counts (or incidence frequency, if the query is incomplete) by neighborhood, producing the desired result.
+The Trusted Party then resolves these DDIDs to unveil identified individuals. - 6.
+The Trusted Party filters that list by those whose privacy/anonymity policies allow this particular kind of - 7.
+The CoT then uses a database of their addresses to is incomplete) by neighborhood, producing the desired to this information.
+Their only interaction with the CoT consists of posing a question and receiving a high-level, aggregated, non-PD result.
+Note that not having access to this information in no way affects the quality, accuracy or precision of the end result.
+Dynamic Anonymity thus elimi- 55 nates Personal Data that contributes nothing to the end result and that only serves to weaken privacy/anonymity without any attendant benefit to any other party.
+By filtering out irrelevant data, the analysis of which would otherwise consume time and resources, Dynamic Anonymity actually 60 increases the utility and value of the information received.

-In this scenario, companies operating healthcare-related databases do not need to know (or divulge) the identity, 50 location, or other potentially identifiable information of the patients whose data they possess.
+In this scenario, companies operating healthcare-related databases do not need to know (or divulge) the identity, location, or other potentially identifiable information of the 45 patients whose data they possess.
 The records they possess are keyed by DDID, and also potentially obscured, so that no Personal Data is generated when performing the specified query, nor when transmitting results.